shareish/shareish/README.md

 > docker-compose up -d
 ```

-When you need to change the code and re-deploy your website, the volumes are kept so the data inserted in your database will be conserved.
+When you need to update the code and re-deploy your website, the volumes are kept so the data inserted in your database will be conserved.
 If you want to refresh everything and prune every volumes on your server, you can type:

 ```
 > docker volumes prune -a